ITensor/website/docs/book/intro.md

 # ITensor Library Overview

 Matrix methods have been a major success in the applied sciences.
-*Tensor* methods promise even greater insights into complex systems and data sets.
+*Tensor* methods promise even greater insights and more powerful algorithms.
 Major advances in physics and chemistry have come from tensor network wavefunctions.
 Data scientists are discovering tensor algorithms